 Do Tabletop Dishwashers Need to Be Plumbed In?

-How dishwashers work means that they need a fresh water supply and a route by which wastewater can be drained away.
-However, tabletop dishwashers don’t necessarily require the same type of plumbing as a full-size version.
+Dishwashers need a fresh water supply and a route by which wastewater can be drained away.
+While tabletop dishwashers do need both a water supply and a drainage route, they don’t require the same type of plumbing as full-size versions.

 Temporary plumbing is an affordable solution that doesn’t require a plumber.